AlephAlpha/Nekomata/doc/Builtins.md

 ### `divExact` (`¦`, `2 -> 1`)

-Divide two integers.
+Divide two numbers.

-Fails when the divisor is zero or the result is not an exact integer.
+Fails when the divisor is zero or the result is not an integer.

 This function is automatically vectorized and fails when the two lists are of different lengths.

 ### `pow` (`E`, `2 -> 1`)

-Raise an integer to a non-negative integer power.
+Raise a number to a non-negative integer power.

-Fails when the base is negative.
+Fails when the base is negative, or the exponent is not a non-negative integer.

 This function is automatically vectorized and fails when the two lists are of different lengths.

 ### `min` (`m`, `2 -> 1`)

-Get the minimum of two integers or two strings.
+Get the minimum of two numbers or two strings.

 This function is automatically vectorized with padding.

 ### `max` (`M`, `2 -> 1`)

-Get the maximum of two integers or two strings.
+Get the maximum of two numbers or two strings.

 This function is automatically vectorized with padding.